Impromptu public speaking topics

 There are 50 impromptu public speaking topics here, covering a broad cross section of subject matter.

-Many of them are deliberately provocative to stimulate a response.
+Many of them are deliberately provocative to stimulate a response from both you, the speaker and, your audience!
 Others are open-ended or neutral to allow whatever occurs in your mind to fit the topic.
-Use them for table topics at your Toastmaster's Club, with your public speaking class or by yourself.
+Use them for table topics at your Toastmaster's Club, with your public speaking class, or by yourself.

 If you're practicing by yourself:

 - Choose a speech topic from the list below

 - Give yourself a strictly monitored preparation time of no more than one minute in which to note an opening, a couple of main points with examples and a conclusion.

 - Deliver your speech while timing and if possible, recording it.
 Aim for at least two minutes.